Local Development Intergovernmental Review

 - Submittal Guidelines Mit and Mon (PDF)

-- Tribal Development Projects (PDF)
+- Administrative Draft LD-IGR Tribal Guidance (PDF)

 Local Development-Intergovernmental Review (LD-IGR) is a mandated ongoing statewide effort focused primarily on avoiding, eliminating, or reducing to insignificance, potential adverse impacts of local development on the transportation system.
 Caltrans is proud to share our expertise with other jurisdictions and assist them throughout their land use planning and decision-making processes, consistent with the requirements of the National Environmental Policy Act (NEPA), California Environmental Quality Act (CEQA), Streets and Highways Code, and numerous planning and zoning laws that affect our stewardship of the State Highway System.
 This Program is directed to use ‘best practices’ analysis methodologies that focus on: improving person-capacity of our multi-modal transportation system; efficiently moving goods and services; and accurately describing transportation tradeoffs with other community values.
 These values include: a sound business economy with housing near employment; a healthy ‘climate change sensitive’ environment, and equally safe access for both motorized and non-vehicular transportation users.